List of awards and nominations received by Deepika Padukone

 After her film debut in the 2006 Kannada film Aishwarya, Padukone entered Bollywood through the blockbuster reincarnation drama Om Shanti Om (2007), for which she received Best Debut awards at various ceremonies including the Filmfare Award for Best Female Debut and received her first Filmfare Award for Best Actress nomination.
 At the 3rd Asian Film Awards, she received a nomination for Best Actress for her role in the action comedy Chandni Chowk to China (2009).
 Her performances in the romantic comedy-dramas Love Aaj Kal (2009) and Cocktail (2012) earned her recognition at various award ceremonies, including nominations for Best Actress at Filmfare and IIFA.
-For the latter, she was awarded the Smita Patil Memorial Award for Best Actor.